-HTY407 CHS SOC 101 Social Problems Term: Semester Credit: 1.0 Prerequisite: B- or better in English 10/11 and be a Junior or Senior in good standing.
-Graduation Requirement Satisfied History - Elective Fees: See the College in the High School section for fee details.
+HTY407 CHS SOC 101 CWU Social Problems Term: Semester Credit: 1.0 Prerequisite: B- or better in Graduation Requirement Fees: English 10/11 and be a Junior or Satisfied See the College in the High Senior in good standing.
+History - Elective School section for fee details.